ksuee108/amp-designer/README.md

 ### How to run it on your own machine

-1. # Install the python verson don't newer then v3.11
+1. # Install the python version don't newer then v3.11

     https://www.python.org/downloads/